It is always good to think “out of the box”, as the saying goes, especially when it comes to the second source of income.

 Is Freebay a Pyramid Scheme?

-Let’s not just jump into the conclusion here.
+Let’s not just jump to the conclusion here.

 Freebay is a still pretty new company and there is no evidence that it is a pyramid scheme.